mothur/mothur.github.io/_wiki/edamame.md

 available through our server.
 Sequences come off the MiSeq as pairs of fastq files with each pair representing the two sets of reads per sample. fastq files contain both the sequence data and the quality score data.
-If you aren\'t getting these files off the sequencer, then you likely have the software parameters set incorrectly.
+If you aren't getting these files off the sequencer, then you likely have the software parameters set incorrectly.
 For this tutorial you will need several sets of files that are already loaded in the AMI.